 The Institute for Advanced Computational Science houses an Advanced Graduate Certificate in Data and Computational Science, available to both PhD and MS/MA students in the following departments: Applied Mathematics and Statistics, Computer Science, Economics, Materials Science and Chemical Engineering, Linguistics, Sociology, SOMAS, Tech & Society, Physics and Astronomy, Neurobiology and Behavior, Pharmacology, and Psychology.
 Below are some of the certificate details.
 Only matriculated SBU graduate students in these departments are eligible to participate in the certificate program.

 17 credits, courses can be double counted toward the certificate and the student's major

-Three core courses: (1) JRN 501: Foundations of Science Communication I (formerly Distilling Your Message (2); JRN 503: Foundations of Science Communication II (formerly Improvisation for Scientists (3); AMS 561 Introduction to Computational and Data Science ( Spring - Students are strongly encouraged to take AMS 561 in their first year of study)
+Three core courses: (1) JRN 501: Foundations of Science Communication I (formerly Distilling Your Message) (2); JRN 503: Foundations of Science Communication II (formerly Improvisation for Scientists) (3); AMS 561 Introduction to Computational and Data Science ( Spring - Students are strongly encouraged to take AMS 561 in their first year of study)